algao1/blurb/content/posts/kv_store.md

 }
 ```

-We do this because 1. it is easy to implement, and 2. because removing it from our memtable usually requires rebalancing or some other overhead (depending on the implementation).
+We do this because **1.** it is easy to implement, and **2.** because removing a pair from our memtable usually requires rebalancing or some other overhead (depending on the implementation).

 ## Reads

 Getting a kv-pair from our database is relatively simple, we just need to find the **latest** copy of an entry (remember that we never delete/update old copies once persisted!).
-We iterate over each memtable in reverse chronological order until we find the entry, or repeat the procedure with the SSTables.
+We iterate over each memtable in reverse chronological order until we find the entry.
+Otherwise, we repeat the same procedure with the SSTables.

 ```go
 // lsm_tree.go